Homochirality: Optical resolution in racemic amino acids

-There exists no theory elucidating correlations among L-amino acids.
+No theory explains the prevalence of L-amino acids.
 If one takes, for example, alanine, which has a small methyl group, and phenylalanine, which has a larger benzyl group, a simple question is in what aspect, L-alanine resembles L-phenylalanine more than D-phenylalanine, and what kind of mechanism causes the selection of all L-amino acids, because it might be possible that alanine was L and phenylalanine was D.